savonet/book/audio.md

 ### FFmpeg {#sec:ffmpeg-encoder}

 The `%ffmpeg`\index{FFmpeg} encoder is a versatile meta-encoder that uses the FFmpeg library to encode in a wide variety of formats, including the ones presented above, but also many more.
-(Note: GStreamer support was removed in Liquidsoap 2.3.0; FFmpeg covers the same use cases.)
+It is the encoder we reach for whenever the dedicated ones do not fit, and it is the only encoder for video.
 The general syntax is

 ```liquidsoap
 %ffmpeg(format="<format>", ...)